turingblocks/turingblocks/README.md

-- 👋 Hi, I’m @turingblocks
+- 👋 Hi, I’m Sam, also known as @turingblocks
-- 👀 I’m interested in all things front-end, blockchain, smart contracts and web3.
+- 👀 I’m interested in all things front-end, cryptography, blockchain, smart contracts and web3.
 - 📫 How to reach me ...

 <!---